Jersey Boys: Canada

 Due to the success of the national tour's long stop at Toronto Centre for the Arts in Toronto, Ontario, in autumn 2008, a Toronto production opened on December 12, 2008 with a new, mostly Canadian cast that included Jeremy Kushnier and Jenny Lee Stern from the first national tour.
 This production closed on August 22, 2010, on the show's second anniversary.

 The Netherlands

 A Dutch production, produced by Stage Entertainment, opened at the Beatrix Theatre in Utrecht on September 22, 2013.
 This production features the songs performed in English and the dialogue performed in Dutch, making it the first time the show has been performed in a language other than English.
 The cast includes Tim Driesen as Frankie Valli, René van Kooten as Tommy DeVito, Dieter Spileers as Bob Gaudio and Robbert van den Bergh as Nick Massi.

 Japan

 A Japanese production, directed by Shuntaro Fujita, with Ken Shima as music director, opened at the Theatre Crea in Tokyo on July 1, 2016.
 Akinori Nakagawa won awards for his role as Frankie Valli, and returned for the 2018, 2020, and 2022 runs.
 Nakagawa and other members of the 2022 cast formed a vocal unit called JBB, covering Four Seasons songs and more.

+Brazil

+A Brazilian production, directed by Fred Hanson, with Jorge de Godoy as music director, opened at The 033 Rooftop in São Paulo on August 2, 2025.
+Cast Includes Henrique Moretzsohn as Frankie Valli, Velson D’Souza as Tommy DeVito, Artur Volpi as Bob Gaudio and Bruno Narchi as Nick Massi.This production include tables instead of the traditional seats, so that the audience could have an immersive experience,the production kept all the songs intact.